Texas Infertility Prevention Project (TIPP)

-- identifying, screening, and treating women and men at high risk for chlamydia and gonorrhea infection.
+- Identifying, screening, and treating women and men at high risk for chlamydia and gonorrhea infection.

-- treating and counseling partners of infected individuals.
+- Treating and counseling partners of infected individuals.

-In order for screening sites to perform these services, TIPP provides sites with screening supplies, laboratory services, medications for treatment, training, information, and other resources to enhance patient services.
+For screening sites to perform these services, TIPP provides sites with screening supplies, laboratory services, medications for treatment, training, information, and other resources to enhance patient services.
 In exchange for these resources, the sites follow TIPP chlamydia/gonorrhea screening and treatment guidelines and submit demographic and behavioral data that is used for local and statewide project planning.

 The TIPP screening sites include selected family planning clinics, maternity clinics, STD clinics, correctional facilities, and other essential community providers.
 Some of these sites have been collecting chlamydia and gonorrhea data for the project since 1996.
 Over the years, the number and variety of sites have increased.
 The highest chlamydia positivity rates both in Texas and nationally are generally found among STD clinics clients, followed by correctional facilities.
 Positivity rates vary across the state depending upon the geographic region and the type of service provider.
 Mirroring the national trends, most reported chlamydia and gonorrhea infections occur among those between 15 and 24.

 Under the new funding guidance, TIPP continues to explore new opportunities to expand partnerships and screening populations.